 The leaves are an excellent source of vitamin C and of vitamin A in the form of beta-carotene.
 Our bodies change beta-carotene into the form of vitamin A that we need.
 Since beta-carotene is fat soluble, eating a small quantity of oil with the leaves will help the nutrient to be absorbed.
 The leaves are also a good source of vitamin B6, folate, and riboflavin.

 Amaranth leaves are healthiest when used as a raw salad green.
 The amount of vitamin C decreases when the leaves are cooked.
 In addition, boiling the leaves causes water-soluble nutrients (vitamin C and the B family vitamins) to leach into the cooking water.

 Like the seeds, the leaves are rich in minerals, including manganese, calcium, magnesium, potassium, potassium, and iron.
 They also contain copper.

 About 3 million Americans have celiac disease, an autoimmune disorder that’s triggered when they eat gluten.— WebMD

 Gluten and Celiac Disease

 In people with celiac disease, the ingestion of gluten leads to inflammation of the lining of the small intestine.
 In addition, it causes flattening of the villi located on the lining.
 Villi are tiny folds which absorb nutrients from digested food.
-When villi are absent, the absorption of nutrients decreases dramatically.
+When villi are absent or nonfunctional, the absorption of nutrients decreases dramatically.